-The executive search process varies little from retained executive search firm to retained search firm.
+The executive search process varies little between different retained executive search firms.
 In fact, the basic steps of the retained search process are described by the Association of Executive Search Consultants (AESC), an organization that represents retained search firms.
-Every time they conduct a senior-level executive search, executive recruiters seated at the largest search firms in the world — Spencer Stuart, Russell Reynolds, Heidrick & Struggles, or Korn Ferry — as well as at the leading boutique executive search firms follow the same basic retained search process.
+For every senior-level executive search, recruiters seated at the largest search firms in the world — Spencer Stuart, Russell Reynolds, Heidrick & Struggles, or Korn Ferry — as well as at the leading boutique executive search firms follow the same basic retained search process.

 Of course, since the retained search process and the pricing look pretty much the same at most traditional search firms, it can be challenging for executive search buyers to figure out which firm to select.
-We have more on search firm selection in another post.
+We’ve written about the Greatest Myths of Search Firm Selection.
 However, before we get into the nuances, you first must learn the basic steps of the retained search process.

-Retained executives search firms work by retainer and by exclusive contract.
+Retained executives search firms are retained — they are paid ahead of time to do the work.
+The payment of that retainer is usually divided into thirds, with the first third due at launch.
+To ensure quality, retained search firms also insist on an exclusive contract.
 The standard retained search contract stipulates that the firm serves as the exclusive representative of the search for external and internal candidates.
 It also defines engagement timing, off-limits agreements, and other issues relevant to the particular assignment.

 The retained search firm meets with the hiring executive and relevant stakeholders to discuss the requirements for the role.
-The meetings often include board members, members of the senior executive team, peers and subordinates.
+The meetings often include board members, members of the senior executive team, peers, and subordinates.
 These meetings enable the search firm to gather important information about the requirements of the role.
-More important, the search partner witnesses first hand the management style and corporate culture, which are essential to understanding what makes someone successful at the company.
+More importantly, the search partner witnesses firsthand the management style and corporate culture, which are essential to understanding what makes someone successful at the company.

 The retained search firm drafts a description of the position, detailing its reporting relationships, responsibilities, and objectives.
-The candidate specification details core competencies, preferred experience, and soft skills — the personal qualities that sought in the ideal candidate.
-The document serves as a touchstone, defining all the requirements of the role, preventing searches from veering off course.
-Once the client approves the document, it is used as a marketing tool with candidates.
+The candidate specification details core competencies, preferred experience, and soft skills — the personal qualities that are sought in the ideal candidate.
+The document serves as a touchstone, defining all the requirements of the role and preventing searches from veering off course.
+Once the client approves the document, it is also used as a marketing tool with candidates.

 Using the strategy as a blueprint, the search team conducts original research to identify and profile idea candidates, mapping the reporting relationships and often building out org charts of target teams.
 Traditional search firms usually do most of the research online.
 The search firm will also query its own candidate database, proprietary information services, and social networks such as LinkedIn to yield prospective candidates.